mkieffer1107/x-monitor/README.md

 ## Monitor Config Files

-For the YAML file picker, keep monitor target files in `monitor-configs/` (or set `monitor_config_dir` in `x-monitor.toml`).
+For the YAML file picker, keep monitor target files in `monitor-configs/`.

-An example file is already included at `monitor-configs/example-account.yaml`:
+An example file is already included at [`monitor-configs/example-account.yaml`](monitor-configs/example-account.yaml):

 ```yaml
 label: "Example"